-Keep your personal information and two-factor authentication information safe in order to avoid any misappropriation.
+Please keep your personal information and second authentication information/tools (password token)/ mobile token safe, in order to avoid misappropriation.

-Regularly change Internet Banking and Mobile Banking passwords and use strong password combination.
+Change your Internet Banking and Mobile Banking passwords regularly and use a strong password.

-The ICBC (Asia) Mobile Banking app should be downloaded or updated through the Bank’s website at or via official sources (Apple App Store/ Google Play /Huawei AppGalley).
+The ICBC (Asia) Mobile Banking app should be downloaded or upgraded through the Bank's website at or via official platforms (Apple App Store/ Google Play /Huawei AppGalley).

-Remember to install and update the latest security software to protect your mobile phone and personal computer from hackers' attack.
+Remember to install and upgrade the latest security and anti-virus software to protect your mobile phone and personal computer from hackers' attack.

-Check your bank statement regularly and report any unusual transaction to us immediately.
+Check your bank statement and personal information on the bank account regularly and report any unusual transaction to us at (852) 218 95588 immediately.